hark130/Latissimus_Dorsi/3-Internals/memset/README.md

 |                 | Global scope  | explicit_bzero          | Inline Assembly | Shared Object     |
 |                 | Heap memory   | explicit_bzero          | Inline Assembly | Shared Object     |
 |                 | mmap() memory | explicit_bzero          | Inline Assembly | Shared Object     |

+### Testing Steps

+1. Write and source-control the code file
+2. Add the code filename to the chart (zeroize-main/header/def-WXYZ.c
+	- W == Thing number
+	- X == Trick number
+	- Y == Object number
+	- Z == Scheme number
+	- Example: Utilizing inline assembly, with the volatile keyword, that has been compiled into a shared library, on a variable of local scope would use the WXYZ number of 1235.
+1 for "local scope", 2 for "volatile", 3 for "assembly", and 5 for "shared object".
+3. Add the necessary recipe to the Makefile
+4. Update the test file
+5. Run the tests
+6. Record the results in the chart above